 The way students are assessed on this course may vary for each module.
-Examples of assessment methods that are used may include coursework, such as written assignments, reports or dissertations; practical exams, such as presentations, and written exams, such as formal examinations or in-class tests.
+Examples of assessment methods that are used include coursework, such as written assignments, reports or dissertations; practical exams, such as presentations, performances or observations; and written exams, such as formal examinations or in-class tests.
 The weighting given to each assessment method may vary across each academic year.

-- GCE Advanced Levels: BCC
+GCE Advanced Levels: BBC

-- International Baccalaureate: 28 points overall
+International Baccalaureate: 29 points overall

-- BTEC Extended Diploma: Distinction, Merit, Merit
+BTEC Extended Diploma: Distinction, Merit, Merit

-- Access to Higher Education Diploma: 45 Level 3 credits with a minimum of 104 UCAS Tariff points.
+Access to Higher Education Diploma: 45 Level 3 credits with a minimum of 112 UCAS Tariff points.